vmware/terraform-provider-vra/website/docs/r/vra_catalog_item_entitlement.html.markdown

 ---
 layout: "vra"
-page_title: "VMware vRealize Automation: vra_catalog_item_entitlement"
+page_title: "VMware Aria Automation: vra_catalog_item_entitlement"
-description: A resource that can be used to create a vRealize Automation catalog item entitlement.
+description: A resource that can be used to create a VMware Aria Automation catalog item entitlement.
 ---

-# Resource: vra\_catalog\_item\_entitlement
+# Resource: vra_catalog_item_entitlement

 > **Note**:  Deprecated - please use `vra_content_sharing_policy` instead.

-This resource provides a way to create a catalog item entitlement in VMware vRealize Automation.
+This resource provides a way to create a catalog item entitlement in VMware Aria Automation.

 ## Example Usages